 Youth are inducted into the Jedi Trope Academy on Sunday mornings.
-Under the leadership of Cantor Katie and a team of recent b’nei mitzvah youth, Jedi Trope Masters, creatively acquire the chanting skills they will utilize when they begin preparing for their b’nei mitzvah.
+Under the team of recent b’nei mitzvah youth, Jedi Trope Masters, creatively acquire the chanting skills they will utilize when they begin preparing for their b’nei mitzvah.

 Lech Lecha — Temple Sinai’s Travel Experience